Subscribe to Salvage and receive two print issues per year, plus digital access including audio and back issue PDFs

 Nonetheless, the impressive project in coalition-building behind a punishing wave of sanctions to impoverish ordinary Russians stands as a symbol of enduring American power and influence.
 Lithuania cancels a shipment of 440,000 Covid vaccines to Bangladesh – the most densely populated nation on earth – in punishment after its government fails to join condemnation of Russia.
 If such symbols of concerted international disciplining led by NATO are a warning, the intended audience is surely in Beijing more than in Moscow.
 The United States and the European Union are China’s two biggest trading partners, so the sight of both moving to isolate Russia – with the last key domino, energy independence from Russia, as a stated goal of EU policy now – may cause concerns for Xi Jinping about a precedent.
 The declining hegemon searches for an encore.
 ‘A Russian defeat’, writes Francis Fukuyama in a telling recent memo, ‘will make possible a “new birth of freedom”, and get us out of our funk about the declining state of global democracy.
 The spirit of 1989 will live on, thanks to a bunch of brave Ukrainians’.
 The End of History might get going again.
 Fukuyama stresses that the ‘war to this point has been a good lesson for China’.

 Worsening the dynamic of escalation, the European Union has turned itself now into a proper military bloc, pledging €500 million for military equipment to Ukraine.
 Their Versailles Declaration draws eerie comparisons with 1919’s Versailles Treaty: then Europe humiliated one of its own with tragic consequences, Emmanuel Macron opines, but now they only assail an outsider.
 Ursula von der Leyen heralds this military alliance as a new development, and it is (worryingly so), but it is not totally unexpected.
 The EU’s trajectory as NATO’s second fiddle for confrontation with Russia, evident in the politics of Ukraine’s 2014, joins with the militarisation of its southern borders, the semi-colonial economic punishment of its own periphery and its neo-colonial praxis in dealing with southern and eastern neighbours to make it a veritable bastion for contemporary imperialism.
 In February 2015, Angela Merkel condemned an Obama plan to send military assistance to Ukraine; the Minsk II peace process was launched in response, fearful of escalation.
-Now, any such fissures dividing hawks from doves are finally gone, as Germany plans to send its defence budget above 2 per cent of GDP for the first time since 1945, committing €100 billion in new spending.
+Now, any such fissures dividing hawks from doves are finally gone, as Germany plans to send its defence budget above 2 per cent of GDP, committing €100 billion in new spending.
 Not to be outdone, the Biden administration revised its already record-breaking military spending budget to make it yet more record-breaking, with earmarks for additional ‘lethal aid’ – the media’s new favourite euphemism – to Kyiv serving as justification.
 Germany alone will now spend significantly more on its military than Russia; the US ten times more.
 Germany has of late taken a less confrontational approach to both Russia and China than policymakers in Washington.
 So this moment is noteworthy for the speedy coherence of the Western bloc: the coming together, amid a crisis, of disparate actors whose disunity Putin might reasonably have expected.
 Britain offers a pointed example.
 After promoting a divorce from the European Union, its Prime Minister sided with the United States in pushing confrontation over emollience in the run-up to war.
 But once Russia’s invasion began, the British government rushed into unity with other European capitals.
 Some pro-European British socialists who declared Boris Johnson almost-fascist in recent years can now be found cheering on his anti-Russianism as a European virtue.